What is Market Orientation?

-The strategy is based on the demands and requirements of the customer and advises that enterprises shall in order to be profitable turn their focus on customer preferences.
+The strategy is based on the demands and requirements of the customer and advises that enterprises shall, to be profitable, turn their focus on customer preferences.
 The enterprises which follow this strategy deploy their resources for the fulfillment of customer needs.

 #2 – Realizes Competition

-This strategy also realizes the fact that it is important to identify competition and threats to the business, apart from identifying customer needs.
-A business that is not able to identify potential threats, may incur damage in the future.
+This strategy also realizes that it is vital to identify competition and threats to the business, apart from identifying customer needs.
+A business that is not able to identify potential threats may incur damage in the future.

 #3 – Product Development

-The enterprises which follow this strategy are involved in product innovation and development so as to enable themselves to meet the changing needs of customers.
+The enterprises which follow this strategy are involved in product innovation and development to enable themselves to meet the changing needs of customers.

 #4 – Functional Coordination

-In an enterprise, which follows the strategy, the different functional departments of the enterprises, tend to work in coordination with each other for great quality of goods and services.
+In an enterprise, which follows the strategy, the different functional departments of the enterprises tend to work in coordination with each other for excellent quality of goods and services.